Sprint Acquires Virgin - Sprint's prepaid brand options continued

 been

-generic youth and value brand as is the case with Virgin Mobile.
+generic youth and value brand as has been the case with Virgin Mobile.

 I believe that people are looking for good quality products